cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/environment-credentials.md

 There should no longer be a warning regarding *Groovy String interpolation*.

+{{% notice note %}}
->NOTE: By default warnings are configured to be displayed on the build and log pages when there might be insecure interpolation.
+By default warnings are configured to be displayed on the build and log pages when there might be insecure interpolation.
 To configure these warnings set `org.jenkinsci.plugins.workflow.cps.DSL.UNSAFE_GROOVY_INTERPOLATION` to the following values:
 >1) `ignore`: no warnings will be displayed on the log or build page.
 >2) `fail`: build failure when the build encounters the first interpolated groovy string that contains a secret.
+{{% /notice %}}

 ### Finished Jenkinsfile for the *Environment Variables and Credentials* Lab
 ```